My current research projects attempt to understand the following questions:

 How does the political diversity of political outgroup members’ friends affect potential interactions?

 In collaboration with Dr. Daryl Wout and Grace Flores-Robles, we attempt to extend research on racial diversity in friendship networks (Wout et al., 2010; Wout et al., 2014; Green et al., 2020) to political diversity in friendship networks.
 We have completed three studies replicating the racial diversity effects of increasing positive meta-perceptions and friendship interest.
 In the third study, we also found that political diversity in friendship networks also led to improved perceptions of their interaction partner, an increased learning goal orientation, believed that their partner was more interested in learning about them, and lessened dehumanization of their interaction partner, primarily among White Liberals and White Conservatives in the United States.
-My co-authors and I have a revise and resubmit at Social Psychological and Personality Science for this research.
-We are aiming to resubmit the manuscript by the middle of March.
+This article has been accepted at Social Psychological and Personality Science.
+We have submitted the proofs for this paper.

 How does the racial identity of a potential interaction partner affect potential interracial interactions?

 Dr. Daryl Wout and I are also conducting research with similar DVs in the racial domain.
 Across three studies, we will investigate how Asian Americans experience intraminority safety when faced with the prospect of interacting with another racial minority group (Blacks, Hispanics) or Whites.
-We have collected data for a study with Asian-American participants.
-We are in process of setting up a follow-up study with East Asian-American participants.
+We are currently collecting data for a study with Asian-American participants, and are also planning a follow up study with Black participants.
+In parallel, these Black participants would be faced with the prospect of interacting with another racial minority group (Asian-Americans, Hispanics) or Whites.

 Disability/Other Marginalized Groups Projects: